Privacy policy

 Your choices

-You control Apple Health access, app analytics, and iCloud backup settings on your device.
+You control Apple Health access and app analytics on your device.
 Website analytics respect consent and privacy signals.

 You can deny or revoke Apple Health permissions at any time in iOS Settings under Privacy and Security.
-If you do not want Intero data backed up to iCloud, you can manage that through your device's iCloud settings.
 Deleting the app removes the Intero data stored on your device.
-Removing any iCloud backup copy requires a separate step through Apple's iCloud settings.

 The app includes an analytics preference in Settings.
 Turning it off stops all analytics within the app immediately.
 On the website, visitors in the EU and UK see a consent prompt and must agree.
 Visitors who have enabled the Global Privacy Control signal in their browser will have analytics suppressed automatically.
 Website visitors can reopen their choice at any time from the Privacy choices link in the footer.